whwon/whwon/README.md

 ### Hi there! 👋

-## My name is Woong Hui Won, pronounced Oooong He One.
+## My name is Woong Hui Won, pronounced Ooong He One.
-### I am currently a developer in Sacramento, CA for a small sales company.
+### I am currently a Software Developer in Seattle, WA.

-- 🔭 I’m currently working on -> My WebSite Portfolio
+- 🔭 I’m currently working on      -> Fun, Easy projects I can do day to day.
-- 🌱 I’m currently learning -> Mobile First, SCSS/SASS, ES6, Node.js, MongoDB
+- 🌱 I’m currently learning        -> Node.js, System Design, and Algorithms
 - 👯 I’m looking to collaborate on -> Any JavaScript Web
 - 🤔 I’m looking for help with     -> How to make SVGs
 - ⚡ Fun fact                      -> I am fluent in Korean and English
-- 📫 How to reach me - Please connect with me with the links below
+- 📫 How to reach me               -> Please connect with me with the links below

 ### Connect with me: